bogdankuzzmin/bogdankuzzmin/README.md

 </p>

 <p>Frontend developer with 2 years of experience.
 I am passionate about creating complex web services and seeing the results of my work.
-My love for web development started when I could build a simple website from a PSD design using HTML, CSS, CSS animations, and JavaScript.</p>
+My love for web development started when I could build a simple website from a PSD design using HTML, CSS, and JavaScript.</p>

 <p>In my career, I have got a huge experience of working with bank systems, as well as strong problem-solving and critical-thinking skills.
-I am also skilled in building landing pages using Gatsby, SPA applications, working with React, Redux Mobx, TypeScript, Webpack, Babel, HTML, and CSS.</p>
+I am also skilled in building landing pages using Gatsby, SPA applications, working with React, Redux, Mobx, TypeScript, Webpack, Babel, HTML, and CSS.</p>

-<p>In addition to my technical skills, I have experience helping students learn React and check their home tasks.</p>
+Looking for new opportunities.

 ### ⚙️ My Skills: